-The Russian Orloff chicken wasn’t known in England and western Europe until 1899, but the breed arrived in America way before this, having been included in the American Poultry Association’s standards in 1875 until 1894.
-It was removed due to lack of popularity.
-Famous American poultry author, John Robinson of Reliable Poultry Journal, also remarked that he had seen the breed as a child in America many decades before 1899.
+Although the Russian Orloff chicken wasn’t known in England and western Europe until 1899, the breed had already arrived in America and was included in the American Poultry Association’s Standard of Perfection from 1875 until 1894 when it was removed due to a lack of popularity.
+Famous American poultry author, John Robinson, remarked in the Reliable Poultry Journal that he had seen the breed as a child in America many decades before 1899, likely in the 1870s.

 Did you know: